 When it comes to price, there is a fairly large discrepancy when it comes to fabrics versus leather.
 The Viceroy starts in fabric at $2,799 and in top grain leather, it can cost up to $4,999.
-It's also available in a tight back"”called, the aptly named, Tighten Up.
+It's also available in a tight back, the aptly named Tighten Up.

 The American Leather Reinvented Recliner comes in a handful of designs, including the Burke, the Simon, and the Quinton.
-So depending on your style preference, you're able to choose a chair that fits the look of your home.
+Depending on your style preference, you're able to choose a chair that fits the look of your home.

 Catherine describes, "There's down in the cushion and it has a deeper seat than the Viceroy.
 It doesn't have the wood frame but it does have solid walnut legs."
 The reinvented recliner has similar functionality to the Viceroy in that it's a push arm recliner with multiple positions, although the mechanism feels a little more continuous than the Viceroy.